Dominion Stores (Newfoundland): Operations

 In all respects other than name, the majority of Dominion stores in Newfoundland operate with the same appearance and format as the company's flagship Loblaws and Atlantic Superstore supermarkets, with some St. John's area locations being similar in format to the Loblaw-owned Real Canadian Superstore.
 Since 2002, these locations have in fact been operated as part of the Atlantic Superstore unit, with nearly identical advertising campaigns to Atlantic Superstore, and at various points sharing close similarities with both Real Canadian Superstore and Loblaws.

 The chain has relocated or consolidated a number of locations into the "market" or superstore formats.
-Whereas there were roughly six locations in the early 2000s in St. John's proper (and many more in years past), there are now only three Dominion stores in the city, none built before 2000.
+Whereas there were roughly six locations in the early 2000s in St. John's proper (and many more in years past), there are now only two Dominion stores in the city, neither built before 2000.
 This transition culminated with the opening of a Dominion on the site of the former Memorial Stadium in St. John's in 2007.
 Coincident with that opening, two medium-size locations in the east end of St. John's (older General Supermarket locations acquired in the early 1990s) were closed, while a third (Churchill Square) was converted to a SaveEasy.
 As a result, it is believed that all Dominion stores in the province have now been transitioned to the newer formats.
 Since then, SaveEasy in Churchill Square has closed.
 Most of the previous Newfoundland Drive location is now occupied by a Colemans store, with a Bank of Montreal branch occupying the remaining space.
+The Memorial Stadium location closed on May 8, 2026.